Hero Background

 What Are the Different Types of Software Testing?

-1. Unit Testing: Unit testing checks individual code components, like functions or modules, work correctly in isolation before integration.
+• Unit Testing: Unit testing verifies individual code components (functions, methods, classes) work correctly in isolation before integration.

-2. Integration Testing: Ensures that different modules in the system interact and exchange data as expected.
+• Integration Testing: Confirms that different modules in the system interact and exchange data as expected.

-3. System Testing: Evaluates the software as a whole in a real-world environment, covering both functional testing and non-functional testing.
+• System Testing: Evaluates the software as a whole in a production-like environment, covering both functional testing and non-functional testing.

-4. User Acceptance Testing (UAT): UAT ensures that the software meets business requirements and is ready for deployment.
-This is usually validated by end-users or stakeholders.
+• User Acceptance Testing (UAT): Validates that the software meets business requirements and is ready for deployment, typically signed off by end-users or stakeholders.

-5. Performance Testing: Performance testing measures how the application performs under load, checking speed, stability, and responsiveness under different environments.
+• Performance Testing: Performance testing measures speed, stability, and responsiveness under load across different environments.

-7. Compatibility Testing: Validates that the software functions consistently across multiple browsers, devices, and operating systems.
+• Compatibility Testing: Validates consistent behavior across multiple browsers, devices, and operating systems.

-8. Regression Testing: Ensures that new updates or bug fixes do not break existing functionality and that previously resolved issues remain fixed.
+• Regression Testing: Confirms that new updates or bug fixes do not break existing functionality and that previously resolved issues remain fixed.

 Conclusion